joinpursuit/Pursuit-Core-Web-DSA-Assessment/README.md

 * Modify the `*.test.js` files in any way.
 * Modify the function names in any `.js` file
-* Modify any function signatures
+* Modify any function signatures (how many arguments a function has)

 Any modifications to any of these things will cause the tests to break and we will be unable to score your assessment.